LaunchCodeEducation/lchs/src/chapters/functions/intro.rst

    :alt: Diagram showing the program flow as it moves from the main branch to the function code.
    :width: 65%

-Once the flow of a program finishes with a conditional or a loop, that code is done.
-The code in a function, however, can be used again and again at different points in the program.
+Once a program finishes with a conditional or a loop, that code is done.
+The statements in a function, however, can be used again and again at different points in the program.

 .. figure:: figures/function-control-flow-2.png